Damoy/Microservices-ecosystem/status.md

 TODO messages:<br>
 - create an object > "create-object"<br>
 - delete an object > "delete-object"<br>
-- edit all object attributes > "edit-object-all"<br>
+- edit all object attributes > "edit-object"<br>
 - edit an object > "edit-object-attribute"<br>
 - consult an object > "consult-object"<br>

 DONE messages:<br>
 - object has been created > "object-created"<br>
 - object has been deleted > "object-deleted"<br>
-- all object attributes has been edited > "object-all-edited"<br>
+- all object attributes has been edited > "object-edited"<br>
 - object attribute has been edited > "object-attribute-edited"<br>
 - an object has been consulted > "object-consulted"<br>

+As Gail or Erin, I can order my lunch from a restaurant so that the food is delivered to my place;

+As Gail, I can browse the food catalogue by categories so that I can immediately identify my favorite junk food;

+As Erin, I want to know before ordering the estimated time of delivery of the meal so that I can schedule my work around it, and be ready when it arrives.

+As Erin, I can pay directly by credit card on the platform, so that I only have to retrieve my food when delivered;

+List of listened events:
+- clients-accounts
+"consult-client"
+"edit-client-name"
+"edit-client-address"
+"edit-client-creditCard"
+"edit-client-phone"

+List of sent events:
+- clients-accounts
+"client-consulted"
+"client-created"
+"client-deleted"
+"client-edited" // edit all client attributes "client-name-edited" // edit one client attribute "client-address-edited"
+"client-creditCard-edited"
+"client-phone-edited"

 # Simplifications
 1. No data crypting on the network